CLCStriders/striders/_posts/2016-01-19-paul-northup-vlm-training.md

 **What did you learn about training for marathons previously?**

-Overall, I&#8217;ve learnt three key things:
+Overall, I've learnt three key things:

   1. That you can peak too early.
 With the past three marathons I’ve run, I’ve felt in the right sort of shape a bit too early.
 And then I’ve usually picked up a mildly nagging injury to boot which has meant running a little cagily on the day.
 This time, despite doing more training than I’ve done before and running longer earlier, I want to feel like I’m getting stronger and stronger right up until the few weeks before the race.
   2. That you can run your best race as part of the preparation, rather than in the marathon itself.
 Last year, just under three weeks before the Bethlehem marathon, I ran the Gloucester 20.
 Sage advice from Chris Hale and others was to take it really easy.
 To hold back.
 Just to enjoy it.
 And so I set off planning to run the first half marathon section (the first 13 miles) at 7:30min/mile pace.
 Which is what I did.
 Ish.
 But I felt really fresh and relaxed at 13 miles and so I started to pick things up.
 Just to see.
 Just to test myself.
 I ran each of the last seven miles successively faster, finishing with a 6:35 mile and feeling really strong.
 Everything felt right.
 I only wished I’d pushed harder in the early part of the race and clocked a better overall time.